1. Do you have a tutorial on how to use the website?

 19. When was new legislation last added to the Tracker database?

 A: Yes.
-Click on video for a quick tutorial of how to use the Tracker website http://www.screencast.com/t/ZdfmioIK
+Click here for a tutorial video on how to use the Tracker website.

 A: On the Search Tracker page, simply hit 'Enter' or click 'Display My Results'.